opekope2/OptiGUI/docs/Properties-extensions.md

-# Extensions to OptiFine properties
+# Extensions to OptiFine properties - migration guide

 OptiGUI 2.1.0-beta.1 removed support for all extensions from OptiFine properties.
 Here's a guide how to convert them to [OptiGUI JSON resources](JSON.md).